 It doesn’t have to be anything earth shattering, and you won’t have any followers (yet) to see it, but it will let people know you are a real person or business and not a robot or spammer.
 Make the tweet something simple; your introduction to the Twitter world.

 If you want to be successful on Twitter you want to make sure you have the right tools.
-There are a number of tools out there including three you’ll want to have access to from day one.
+There are a number of tools out there including two you’ll want to have access to from day one.

 Sounds simple, but connecting your website to your Twitter profile will help drive traffic and organically build your social following.